-The disclosures provided in the notes to the consolidated financial statements of the Group are based on information that is both relevant and material to the financial statements of Societe Generale Luxembourg Group, its activities and the circumstances in which it conducted its operations over the year.
+The disclosures provided in the notes to the consolidated financial statements of the Group are based on information that is both relevant and material to the financial statements of Societe Generale Luxembourg group, its activities and the circumstances in which it conducted its operations over the year.

-The Group publish its consolidated financial statements as at December 31,2021, in European Single Electronic Format ("ESEF") format in accordance with European Regulation 2019/815 and modified by the delegated Regulation 2020/1989.
-The official version of consolidated financial statement as at 31 December 2021 is the version in ESEF format, available from the tool "Officially Appointed Mechanism" (OAM).
+The Group publishes its consolidated financial statements as at December 31,2022, in European Single Electronic Format ("ESEF") format in accordance with European Regulation 2019/815 and modified by the delegated Regulation 2022/352.